Blog Profiles: History Blogs

 I read something similar to The History Blog’s superbug post recently on CNN: Thousand-year-old Anglo-Saxon potion kills MRSA superbug.
 OK, that’s pretty incredible.

-Jeremiah’s Vanishing New York also calls itself “the book of lamentations: A bitterly nostalgic look at a city in the process of going extinct.”
+This blog also calls itself “the book of lamentations: A bitterly nostalgic look at a city in the process of going extinct.”